-Some of the data is marked up with JSON for Linking Data.
+Some of the data is marked up with HTML5 microdata schema.org/Dataset.
 The intent is to "start with the basics" as suggested by Google, including 'DataDownload' and 'license' information where possible.
 (This mark-up is checked with Google's Structured Data Testing Tool.)

 This page also references circuit diagrams/schematics.

 I've collected much data for our house at 16 Willingham Way (16WW) referred to in the various documents on this site.
 Much of that data is structured and machine-readable.